forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: The `force:source:beta:push` command no longer deploys metadata in directories that aren't defined in the `sfdx-project.json` file but have names that start the same as directories that are defined in the file, such as `force-app-extra` and `force-app`.
+* FIX: We've improved how the `force:source:beta:*` commands match package name directories.
+Previously, for example, `force:source:beta:deploy` deployed metadata in a directory that wasn't defined in `sfdx-project.json` if its name started with the same string as a legitimate package directory, such as `force-app-extra` and `force-app`.
 (GitHub issue [#1336](https://github.com/forcedotcom/cli/issues/1336))

 * FIX: The `force:source:beta:*` commands support storing multiple `.gitignore` files in as many places in your `packageDirectories` as you want.
 Previously, the `.gitignore` files would affect source tracking and sometimes result in unexpected behavior.
 (GitHub issue [#1335](https://github.com/forcedotcom/cli/issues/1335))